eliezede/Kangen-share/replit.md

 ## Overview

 Kangen Share is a community-driven web platform that enables users to request, offer, and share Kangen water.
-The application facilitates connections between water requesters and providers through features like request management, social following, real-time messaging, availability scheduling, and reviews.
+All users are providers by default and can freeze their availability to stop receiving requests.
+The application facilitates connections through features like request management, social following with follow/unfollow buttons on user profiles, real-time messaging, availability scheduling, and reviews.
 Built with a modern full-stack architecture, it emphasizes trust, community warmth, and clarity in user interactions.

+## Recent Changes (November 2, 2025)

+- **All users are providers**: Removed role-based provider designation; all users can receive water requests
+- **Follow system**: Added follow/unfollow buttons to user profile pages with real-time status updates
+- **Request Water form fixed**: Corrected field names to match schema (qtyLiters, locationText, windowStart, windowEnd)
+- **Messages page enhancement**: Now supports direct navigation via /messages/:threadId URL parameter
+- **User profile routes**: Added /users/:userId route for consistency alongside /profile/:userId
+- **Notification payload fix**: Changed notification storage from 'payload' to 'payloadJson' field

 ## User Preferences